-The consultant is expected to lead and perform the following major tasks assisted by a National consultant:
+The national consultant is expected to team up with the international lead consultant to assist and jointly perform the following major tasks:

 • Conduct capacity assessment: The assessment need to start from analyzing the overall country plan, polices and regulations, trend analysis and projects and future prospect aligned with other sector development programs.
 The assessment also need to look at creation of decent and productive work for young women and men through SME creation and growth, inter alia through facilitating access to finance, entrepreneurship development and skills training, in sectors with a high potential for economic growth.
 During the capacity assessment, data & information are collected on desired and existing capacity.
 This data & information can be gathered by a variety of means, including desk reviews, interviews and focus group